Linton Freeman

-Linton Clarke Freeman (1927 – August 17, 2018) was an American structuralist sociologist known for his pioneering work in social networks.
-He was an emeritus professor of Sociology at the University of California, Irvine.
+Linton Clarke Freeman (1927 – August 17, 2018) was an American structuralist sociologist known for his work in social networks.
+He was an emeritus professor of sociology at the University of California, Irvine.
 Freeman developed the first measure of betweenness centrality.
 He was the founding editor of the journal Social Networks which began publishing in 1979.

-Freeman died on August 17, 2018 at the age of 91.
+Freeman died on August 17, 2018, at the age of 91.

+Book

+Freeman, Linton C. 2004.
+The Development of Social Network Analysis: A Study in the Sociology of Science.
+Vancouver: Empirical Press.